-Your Report raises the concern that there may be missed opportunities nationally within Trusts that could lead to the lack of revocation of driving licences on medical grounds, and that this could put patients and other road users at risk.
+Your report raises the concern that there may be missed opportunities nationally within Trusts that could lead to the lack of revocation of driving licences on medical grounds, and that this could put patients and other road users at risk.
 You raised that you had not been made aware of any national guidance for NHS Trusts on the issue of local Trust guidance or policy which could help raise awareness of and compliance with the legal duties related to the medical revocation of driving licences.

-It is not within the remit of NHS England to issue guidance on the revocation of driving licences.
-As your Report states, there is existing national guidance issued by the General Medical Council (GMC) on this issue (Patients' fitness to drive and reporting concerns to the DVLA or DVA) which outlines the following (section 4):
+In preparing this response, Departmental officials have made enquiries with NHS England and have been informed that it is not within the remit of NHS England to issue guidance on the revocation of driving licences.
+As your report states, there is existing national guidance issued by the General Medical Council (GMC) on this issue (Patients' fitness to drive and reporting concerns to the DVLA or DVA) which outlines the following (section 4):